XiaoWang-Github/ORBIT-2/data_information/README_template.txt

 1. File List:
 <list all files (or folders, as appropriate for dataset organization) contained in the dataset>

-2. Relationship between files:
+2. Relationship between files: All the file are inpependent

-3. Additional related data collected that was not included in the current data package:
+3. Additional related data collected that was not included in the current data package: N/A

 4. Are there multiple versions of this dataset?
 If yes, what files were updated and why?
+No

 METHODOLOGICAL INFORMATION